- The Domain Name System (DNS) is what translates hostnames into the addresses required to get users where they need to go.

 As shown in the preceding screen capture, I already have DNS Server installed on my Windows Server 2016 domain controller.

-We can manage the Windows Server DNS Server in a variety of ways:
+You can manage the Windows Server DNS Server in several ways:

 - DNS Manager Microsoft Management Console (MMC)